Kwezi-Njikelana/weather-observatory/README.md

 # weather-observatory
 A smart weather dashboard powered by the [WeatherAI API](https://weather-ai.co/docs).
-Search any city to see current conditions, a 7-day forecast, and an AI-generated weather summary.
+Search any city to see current conditions a 7-day forecast.

 ## Tech Stack